SnowSoftware/ap-activity-legacy-exe/README.md

 ## Description

-This repository will contain legacy EXE activities that are compatible with the latest version of Automation Platform.
+This repository contains legacy EXE activities that are compatible with the latest version of Automation Platform.
 Current latest version with breaking changes is Automation Platform **3.15.0**.
 > The recommandation is to replace activities using EXE with PS1 activities.